ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-13-Fuzz-Week-Day1-:-configure-objdump-from-binutils.md

 make
 {% endhighlight %}

-it still doesn't show debugging information due to some linker stuff, we will try to make it works like this.
+It still doesn't show debugging information due to some linker stuff, we will try to make it works like this.

-now we will write a fuzzer that tries different options on objdump.
+Now ,we will write a fuzzer that tries different options on objdump.

 ## objdump fuzzer

-so the first thing we gonna start with is the <b>HARNESS</b>
+So, the first thing we gonna start with is the <b>HARNESS</b>

 #### THE HARNESS